ldsec/pelta/README.md

 # LattiCom
 An experimental library for lattice-based commitments

-## License
-This software and its source code are provided solely for the peer-review process of the paper #759 titled "PELTA -- Shielding Multiparty-FHE against Malicious Adversaries" submitted to ACM CCS 2023 B. All other uses are forbidden.

 ## Installation
 The only requirement is Golang.
 The dependencies are pulled automatically.
 The following shows how to run the code on an Ubuntu based distribution.